kcwebapply/spg/README.md

 ```

 ##### pom.xml
-if you add database setting on your `.toml` file, then some dependency is added to `pom.xml` automatically.
+You add database setting on your `.toml` file, so then some dependency is added to `pom.xml` automatically.

 ```xml
 <dependency>